Here’s yet another page in my series on Daoist and Buddhist ritual groups on the Hebei plain south of Beijing.

 See the simplistic Han Jule, Wang Xuewu, and Xiao Xinghua, “Langfang Junlu cun yihetuan yuedui yu yuequ de diaocha”, Zhongguo yinyue 1984/1, pp.54–7, and the apt retort Feng Ling, “Guanyu yihetuan yuedui ji yuequ de wenti”, Zhongguo yinyue 1985/4, p.70.
 Later articles by Xiao Xinghua and Cao Guojin, and Yang Zhenwang, in Wang Guangyuan (ed.), Yihe tuan Langfang dajie [The great Langfang victory of the Boxers] (Beijing: Zhongguo wenshi cbs, 1992) are somewhat more detailed.

-For some leads to Shenyang temple ritual, see my In search of the folk Daoists of north China, p.142 n.16.
+For some leads to Shenyang temple ritual, see here.

 Apart from our 1991 notes, I have consulted Li Xin 李莘, “Jizhong yinyuehui fengyu: Anci diqu Zhougezhuang, Guxian cun yinyuehui” [Asides on the yinyuehui of central Hebei: the yinyuehui of Zhougezhuang and Guxian villages, Anci region], Zhongguo yinyuexue 1996/4: 132–41.